MechWolf/MechWolf/CS249-paper/paper.md

 However, to the best of our knowledge there have not been any attempts to perform on-device learning in real time to detect anomalies.
 Neither the Chemputer [@Kitson2018] nor Octopus [@octopus] have implemented anomaly detection of any kind.

-There are several methods for time series anomaly detection, although only a subset of them are capable of being computed in real time.
+There are several methods for time series anomaly detection, although only a subset of them are capable of being computed in real time on streamlining data.
+One such method is the neuro-inspired hierarchical temporal memory (HTM) method, developed by Numenta to resemble the neocortex [@Ahmad2017].

 # Methods